nodejs/nodejs.org/CONTRIBUTING.md

 > We use [GitHub Merge Queues](https://github.blog/2023-07-12-github-merge-queue-is-generally-available/)
 > which means that before merge the PRs get automatically updated and checked against the latest changes on the base branch.
 >
-> This also reduces the amount of times we need to run our CI checks, as every new push requires freshly new CI-checks.
+> This also reduces the amount of times we need to run our CI checks, as every new push requires fresh new CI-checks.

 ### CLI Commands